MaxenceGiraud/MachineLearningAlgos/README.md

 Some examples on how to use the algorithms can be found in the file [example.py](./example.py)

 The machine learning algorithms are programmed in a similar fashion as sklearn.
-The deep learning are conceived in a Keras-like manner.
+The deep learning framework is conceived in a Keras-like manner.

 ## Algorithms